Ask the Experts: Pneumococcal: Recommendations for Adults

 CDC recommends that if using the PCV15 and PPSV23 series, a minimum interval of 8 weeks can be considered for adults with an immunocompromising condition (including splenectomy), cochlear implant, or cerebrospinal fluid leak.

-No. All adults age 65 years and older without a prior PCV vaccination are now routinely recommended to receive either PCV20 alone or a 2-dose series of PCV15 followed by PPSV23 one year later.
+No. All adults age 50 years and older without a prior PCV vaccination are now routinely recommended to receive PCV20 or PCV21 alone or a 2-dose series of PCV15 followed by PPSV23 one year later.
 People in this age group with an immunocompromising condition, cochlear implant, or cerebrospinal fluid leak who are given PCV15 may receive PPSV23 as little as 8 weeks later.
-PCV13 is no longer recommended for adults; however, CDC states that in rare situations where no PCV15 or PCV20 is available and a patient is otherwise unlikely to be vaccinated, an available dose of PCV13 may be used.
+PCV13 is no longer recommended for adults; however, CDC states that in rare situations where no PCV15, PCV20, or PCV21 is available and a patient is otherwise unlikely to be vaccinated at all, an available dose of PCV13 may be used.

-No. If there is no longer a CSF leak, neither vaccine is recommended, unless there is another risk factor for invasive pneumococcal disease or an age-based indication.
+No. If there is no longer a CSF leak, pneumococcal conjugate vaccine is not recommended, unless there is another risk factor for invasive pneumococcal disease or an age-based indication.

 No. Beta thalassemia minor is a hemoglobinopathy, but compared to sickle cell disease, these patients have less risk for functional asplenia, and therefore do not have a significantly increased risk of invasive pneumococcal disease.

-Adults 65 years and older that received PCV13 should complete the pneumococcal series with either PCV20 or PPSV23 vaccination at least 1 year after PCV13.
-PCV15 is not recommended in this situation.
+Adults that received PCV13 should complete the pneumococcal series with PCV20 or PCV21 vaccination at least 1 year after PCV13.
+PCV15 and PPSV23 are not recommended in this situation.

-Studies have shown that administering a pneumococcal conjugate vaccine first leads to a better immune response to serotypes common to both vaccines when the polysaccharide vaccine (PPSV23) is given at a later date.
-For this reason, CDC recommends that pneumococcal vaccine-naive adults receive pneumococcal conjugate vaccines either alone (PCV20) or first in a sequence (PCV15 first, followed by PPSV23).
-A provider who stocks only PPSV23 should consider purchasing a recommended pneumococcal conjugate vaccine or referring such patients elsewhere to receive a conjugate vaccine, if feasible.
-A patient due for a conjugate vaccine who receives PPSV23 first may receive either the PCV15 or PCV20 vaccine at least one year later.
+Studies have shown that administering the pneumococcal conjugate vaccine (PCV) first leads to a better immune response to serotypes common to both vaccines when the polysaccharide vaccine (PPSV23) is given at a later date.
+For this reason, CDC recommends that pneumococcal vaccine-naive adults receive PCVs either alone (PCV20, PCV21) or first in a sequence (PCV15 first, followed by PPSV23).
+A provider who stocks only PPSV23 should consider purchasing a recommended PCV or referring patients elsewhere to receive a PCV, if feasible.
+A patient due for PCV who inadvertently receives PPSV23 first should receive PCV15, PCV20, or PCV21 vaccine at least one year later.

 Multiple sclerosis is not a contraindication to any vaccine, including pneumococcal vaccines.

-People with multiple sclerosis may be on immunosuppressive medication and immunosuppressed people should receive either PCV20 alone or PCV15 followed by PPSV23 a minimum of 8 weeks later.
+People with multiple sclerosis may be on immunosuppressive medication.
+If so, immunosuppressed people should receive PCV20 or PCV21 alone or PCV15 followed by PPSV23 a minimum of 8 weeks later.

 Studies done in children showed possible interference with the response to PCV7 when PCV7 and the Menactra brand of MenACWY-D (by Sanofi) were given simultaneously.
 For this reason, Menactra was recommended not to be given at the same time as PCV.
 However, Menactra is no longer available, so this is no longer a consideration.